Rubeho Mountains: Flora and fauna

 About thirty million years ago, the area was covered by extensive rainforest.
 During a cooler and drier period some ten million years ago, the lowland forests were converted to savanna, leaving the mountain ranges as "islands" where the tropical forests continued to flourish.
 The long-term persistence of a humid climate and the isolation of each mountain range has led to a great deal of endemism, and a very diverse flora and fauna.
 The Rubeho and other Eastern Arc mountains have extremely high biodiversity with numerous endemic species (more than 25 percent of the vertebrate species).

 The Rubeho Mountains are covered with miombo woodland, dry montane forest, montane grassland, montane rainforest, and Acacia-Commiphora bushlands and thickets.
 Forests extend from 520 to 2050 meters elevation, and vary in composition and species type with elevation and rainfall.
-An analysis of satellite images taken between 1999 and 2003 found 464 km² of the mountains were still covered in evergreen forest.
+An analysis of satellite images taken between 1999 and 2003 found 464 km^{2} of the mountains were still covered in evergreen forest.

 The wetter eastern and southeastern slopes receive more rain from the Indian Ocean and support miombo woodlands at lower elevations, transitional evergreen forests above 520 meters elevation, and montane evergreen forests at higher elevations.
 Tree species in the montane evergreen forests include Agarista salicifolia, Aphloia theiformis, Bridelia micrantha, Catha edulis, Diospyros whyteana, Halleria lucida, Macaranga kilimandscharica, Maesa lanceolata, Maytenus acuminata, Nuxia congesta, Parinari excelsa, Polyscias fulva, Rapanea melanophloeos, and Xymalos monospora.
 On the western slopes of the main plateau, Macaranga kilimandscharica is the predominant tree, forming a 10-15-meter canopy in dry montane forests in valleys at 1,600–1,700 meters elevation.

 The drier western and northwestern slopes have Acacia-Commiphora bushlands and thickets at lower elevations, and dry montane forests at higher elevations.

 The Rubeho warbler (Scepomycter rubehoensis) is a highland songbird endemic to the Rubeho and Uvidunda mountains.
 Other endemic or near-endemic birds are the Rubeho forest partridge (Xenoperdix obscuratus) and Rubeho akalat (Sheppardia aurantiithorax).

 Elephants (Loxodonta africana) and Red forest duikers (Cephalophus natalensis) are found in the forests of the eastern plateau.

 Protected areas and conservation

 Ukwiva Forest Reserve (54,635 hectares), Mafwemiro Forest Reserve [3,238 hectares], and Mangalisa Forest Reserve [4,988 hectares] are among the protected areas.
 Ukwiva covers the northeastern portion of the main plateau, and includes the mountains' largest block of evergreen montane forest on the eastern slopes, and dry montane forest at 1,600–1,700 m.
-Pala Mountain Forest Reserve (108.34 km²) includes the transitional evergreen forests in the Pala Mountains, just east of the main plateau.
+Pala Mountain Forest Reserve (108.34 km^{2}) includes the transitional evergreen forests in the Pala Mountains, just east of the main plateau.
 Mafwemiro is northwest of Ukivwa.
 Mangalisa is a separate mountain block west of the main plateau, north of the Great Ruaha River.
 Mangalisa forest reserve includes patches of disturbed dry high-elevation semi-evergreen woodland, and Podocarpus-dominated montane forest in the southern part of the reserve.